kierandenshi/rails-setup/README.md

-# rails-notepad
+# rails-setup
-Useful notes for new Rails apps.
+Setup notes for new Rails apps.

 ### Use UUID indexes